What Are Vector Embeddings? A Concise Guide

 Where Do You Store Vector Embeddings?

-You can store vector embeddings in a vector database like Milvus, on an in-memory database like Redis, or in databases like PostgreSQL or your file system.
+You can store vector embeddings in a vector database like Milvus, an in-memory database like Redis, databases like PostgreSQL, or your file system.
 The choice of where to store vector embeddings depends on factors like data volume, access patterns, and the application's specific requirements.

 What Is the Difference Between Vector Databases and Vector Embeddings?